Fantasy literature: Beginnings

 India has a long tradition of fantastical stories and characters, dating back to Vedic mythology.
 The Panchatantra (Fables of Bidpai), which some scholars believe was composed around the 3rd century BC.
 It is based on older oral traditions, including "animal fables that are as old as we are able to imagine".

 It was influential in Europe and the Middle East.
 It used various animal fables and magical tales to illustrate the central Indian principles of political science.
 Talking animals endowed with human qualities have now become a staple of modern fantasy.

-The Baital Pachisi (Vikram and the Vampire), a collection of various fantasy tales set within a frame story is, according to Richard Francis Burton and Isabel Burton, the germ which culminated in the Arabian Nights, and which also inspired the Golden Ass of Apuleius, (2nd century A.D).
-Boccacio's Decamerone (c.1353) the Pentamerone (1634,1636) and all that class of facetious fictitious literature."
+The Baital Pachisi (Vikram and the Vampire), a collection of various fantasy tales set within a frame story is, according to Richard Francis Burton and Isabel Burton, "the germ which culminated in the Arabian Nights, and which also inspired the Golden Ass of Apuleius, (2nd century A.D).
+Boccaccio's Decamerone (c.1353) the Pentamerone (1634, 1636) and all that class of facetious fictitious literature."

 The Book of One Thousand and One Nights (Arabian Nights) from the Middle East has been influential in the West since it was translated from the Arabic into French in 1704 by Antoine Galland.
 Many imitations were written, especially in France.

 The Fornaldarsagas, Norse and Icelandic sagas, both of which are based on ancient oral tradition influenced the German Romantics, as well as William Morris, and J. R. R. Tolkien.
 The Anglo-Saxon epic poem Beowulf has also had deep influence on the fantasy genre; although it was unknown for centuries and so not developed in medieval legend and romance, several fantasy works have retold the tale, such as John Gardner's Grendel.

 Celtic folklore and legend has been an inspiration for many fantasy works.

 The Welsh tradition has been particularly influential, owing to its connection to King Arthur and its collection in a single work, the epic Mabinogion.
 One influential retelling of this was the fantasy work of Evangeline Walton.
 The Irish Ulster Cycle and Fenian Cycle have also been plentifully mined for fantasy.
 Its greatest influence was, however, indirect.
 Celtic folklore and mythology provided a major source for the Arthurian cycle of chivalric romance: the Matter of Britain.
 Although the subject matter was heavily reworked by the authors, these romances developed marvels until they became independent of the original folklore and fictional, an important stage in the development of fantasy.